‘Stranger Things’ David Harbour To Join ‘Deadpool 2’ Cast As Cable

 — robertliefeld (@robertliefeld) February 24, 2017

 Apart from Russel Crowe and David Harbour, there has been reports that actor Pierce Brosnan is also getting considered for the Deadpool 2 role.
-CBR reported in February that Twentieth Century Fox has been eyeing Pierce Brosnan for Cable, as well as actress Kerry Washington for another Deadpool 2 character, Domino.
+CBRreported in February that Twentieth Century Fox has been eying Pierce Brosnan for Cable, as well as actress Kerry Washington for another Deadpool 2 character, Domino.

 The sparks of the rumors have been fanned to flames, too, since a photo of Pierce Brosnan with Logan’s Hugh Jackman and Deadpool‘s Ryan Reynolds started to circulate online.